 When’s the best time of year to propagate my Wandering Jew plant?

 The best time to propagate your Wandering Jew plant is during spring and summer as the warm sunny months will help speed up root growth.
-However, as roots grow so quickly you can often have success propagating at other points in the year too.
-LED grow lights and heat pads can help you if the environment isn’t ideal.

 Can I use a grow light for my Wandering Jew propagation?

 Grow lights are great to use when propagating in medium and low light levels.
 They will prevent issues such as leggy and stagnant growth throughout the year, on new cuttings as well as mature houseplants, making them a great investment for plant parents.